 Once the oligomers find the bacteria, they still have to fight it.
 OligoTEAs, however, can be made lethal.
 “We can tune the properties of these oligomers such that when they bind to the bacterial cells, they compromise the cell membrane and essentially kill it,” Alabi says.
 “They permeabilize the cell membrane, and the bacteria spits its guts out.”

-Alabi and his team have promising preliminary data, with particular success fighting Methicillin-resistant Staphylococcus aureus (MRSA) and Vancomycin Resistant Enterococcus (VRE).
+Alabi and his team have promising preliminary data, with particular success fighting Methicillin-resistant Staphylococcus aureus (MRSA) and Vancomycin-resistant Enterococcus (VRE).
 They are currently working with collaborators at the National Institute of Allergy and Infectious Diseases to transition to more deadly pathogens and then animal studies.
-As this research progresses towards application, Alabi has an even more difficult target in his sight.
+As this research progresses towards application, Alabi has an even more difficult target in his sights.

 Novel Strategy for Chemotherapeutics